-Promotion of defense industry cluster development: The government is promoting the development of aerospace industry clusters in Taichung, Kaohsiung and Taoyuan; naval vessel industry clusters in Kaohsiung, Pingtung and Yilan; and an information security industry cluster in Shalun, Tainan.
+Promotion of defense industry cluster development: The government is promoting the development of aerospace industry clusters in Taichung, Kaohsiung, and Taoyuan; naval vessel industry clusters in Kaohsiung, Pingtung, and Yilan; and information security industry clusters in Taipei and Hsinchu.

-Promotion of projects: The government is in the midst of planning a defense industry policy and phase VI of the National Information and Communications Security Development Program, which will rely on the self-production, procurement, and upgrading of defensive weapons and equipment to stimulate the development of civilian industrial technologies and supply chains in the fields of aerospace, naval vessels, and information security.
+Promotion of projects: The government is in the midst of planning a defense industry policy and phase V of the National Information and Communications Security Development Program, which will rely on the self-production, purchase, and upgrading of defensive weapons and equipment to stimulate the development of civilian industrial technologies and supply chains in the fields of aerospace, naval vessels, and information security.

-Business Opportunities in Taiwan's National Defense Industry
+■ Business Opportunities in Taiwan's National Defense Industry

-Based on its existing defense industry, Taiwan welcomes international research institutes, companies, and investors in the field of defense to collaborate with Taiwanese companies in developing defense products, information software and systems, and industrial services so as to seize business opportunities in Taiwan's industrial development.
+Based on its existing defense industry, Taiwan welcomes international research institutes, companies, and investors in the field of defense to collaborate with Taiwanese companies in developing defense products, information security software and systems, and industrial services so as to seize business opportunities in Taiwan's industrial development.

-Business Opportunities in Taiwan's Aerospace Industry
+■ Business Opportunities in Taiwan's Aerospace Industry

-Through its indigenous fighter plane program and aerospace industry development policy, Taiwan will continue to promote the development of military and civilian technologies and market opportunities.
+Through its "indigenous fighter plane" program and aerospace industry development policy, Taiwan will continue to drive growth in the civil aviation industry.
 It is expected that within 20 years, Taiwan will establish itself as a key player in the fields of aerospace systems component manufacturing and aircraft maintenance in the Asia-Pacific region.
-Specific investment opportunities include advanced aviation manufacturing technologies and equipment, composite material technologies and equipment, maintenance/ servicing technology operations and basing, aviation schools, unmanned aerial vehicle development and manufacturing, and innovative applications and services.
+Specific investment opportunities include advanced aviation manufacturing technologies and equipment, composite material technologies and equipment, maintenance/servicing technology operations and basing, aviation schools, unmanned aerial vehicle development and manufacturing, and innovative applications and services.

-Business Opportunities in Taiwan's Shipbuilding Industry
+■ Business Opportunities in Taiwan's Shipbuilding Industry

-Taiwan will continue to drive the growth of the military and civilian ship industry supply chain and expand the scale of the industry through national shipbuilding policies and future demand for offshore wind farm construction.
-Taiwan's shipbuilding industry currently has an annual production value of more than US\$2 billion and it is projected that business opportunities in the shipbuilding industry will exceed US\$3.3 billion annually.
-Specific investment opportunities include advanced nautical technologies and equipment, development and manufacturing of marine propulsion systems and components, development and manufacturing of ship electronic systems, development and manufacturing of unmanned surface and underwater vehicles, and innovative applications and services.
+The Navy and Coast Guard Administration will have a demand for US\$7 billion new vessels over the next 20 years.
+Combined with future demand for new submarines and offshore wind farms, with the addition of over US\$2 billion in annual production value for the shipbuilding industry, it is projected that Taiwan's business opportunities in the shipbuilding industry will exceed US\$3.3 billion annually.
+Specific investment opportunities include advanced nautical technologies and equipment, development and manufacturing of marine propulsion systems and components, development and manufacturing of nautical electronic systems, development and manufacturing of unmanned surface and underwater vehicles, and innovative applications and services.

-Business Opportunities in Taiwan's Information Security Industry
+■ Business Opportunities in Taiwan's Information Security Industry

 Taiwan encourages overseas and domestic companies to engage in joint investment in developing advanced information security technologies and solutions, and to cooperate in field testing in the Internet of Things and the cloud environment (e.g. Smart Cities, critical infrastructure) to accelerate the development of information security products.
-It is projected that by 2025, the production value of Taiwan's information security industry will reach TWD\$78 billion.
+It is projected that by 2020, the production value of Taiwan's information security industry will reach US\$1.8 billion.